ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 `cd double-page-images/`

 ### Split the double-page-images into 2 separate single page images

+Remember to use the right file extn i.e. .ppm / .pgm / .png etc. in the command below

 `unpaper --layout double --output-pages 2  R-and-L-page-%02d.pgm single-page%02d.pgm`

 ### Rename all pgm files so that the numbering with order the pages properly when using img2pdf command later